 I have no choice but to act as if I’ll be unemployed at the end of next March.
 This has always been true, and has been a perennial source of stress, but it is marginally more likely due to recent circumstances.
 That is, after all, one of the reasons I started writing this blog way back in 2009.

-Since I’m currently making approximately -$100 on this blog (hosting costs) that’s going really well. ↩
+Since I’m currently making approximately -$100 per year on this blog (hosting costs) that’s going really well. ↩

 You’d think that since I work out seriously enough that I have an opinion on form, wrote an iOS workflow to log my workouts, and am moderately careful with my diet I’d be an A, but I have gotten routinely dinged for three things that are outside the norm for Japan: